 I also avoided looking like a traditional wedding videographer to the couple or the guests.
 I kept my gear small and simple, and I often looked more like a photographer to most people.
 I didn’t draw attention to myself with giant cameras or lights.
 I believed that I would get better, more natural content when people weren’t completely aware they were being filmed.
 As if I were a videographer for "The Office," I had the mentality that there would always be someone reacting to something, and those seemingly insignificant reaction shots, when edited together, would make this film feel real.

 I started to fall in love with filming weddings.
 And couples were raving over my work.
-To my surprise I became recognized as the Reader's Choice for wedding videographers in North Shore Magazines BONS after my first full-time year in the industry.
-Clients and viewers loved my high-energy, naturalistic, and emotionally dialed-in approach I took to both my filming style and my final edits.
-Something I began hearing all of the time from people online was "Wow... that didn't feel like a wedding film... it felt like I just watched the most epic party ever thrown and I wish I had been apart of it."
+To my surprise, I became recognized as the Reader's Choice for wedding videographers in North Shore Magazine's BONS after my first full-time year in the industry.
+Clients and viewers loved my high-energy, personalized, and emotionally dialed-in approach.
+Something I began hearing all the time from people online was, "Wow, that didn't feel like a wedding film.
+That was really good."

 In 2016, I went full-time as a wedding videographer under the name "Films by Andy".
 But as time went on, I realized I needed a name that more accurately captured who I was and what I made.
 So in 2019, I rebranded to "Some Fuzzy", an emotive media company for creative couples and romantic brands.
 It was a recognition that what I had been building towards all these years wasn't simply "The Anti-Wedding Filmmaker," but was instead being a filmmaker for people who wanted something creative and different but still rooted in authentic, warm, fuzzy emotions.

 At Some Fuzzy, we bring feelings into focus.